Default Prevention Goal

 Current Default Rate

 Because Merryfield schools is fairly new in administering Title IV Aid, our current default rate from the U.S. Department of Education is not yet been rated.
 Our current default rate is currently 0%.

 Strategies to maintain a low Default Rate

 Quarterly and just before graduation, we request that all students update their contact information with the school and also during the exit interview.
 Merryfield school pulls monthly NSLDS Delinquent reports of all past students and take the necessary action based on the delinquent report.
-Merryfield School’s default strategy is to send notification from the date the student dropped withdrew or graduated from the program.
+Merryfield Academy’s default strategy is to send notification from the date the student dropped withdrew or graduated from the program.
 The notification sent, will remind the borrowers of their loan obligation(s), and re-iterate the information found in the exit counseling session such as, their loan(s) obligation, the amount owed, and the importance of repaying their loans and to whom they should contact if they should have any questions or concerns.
 Merryfield financial aid office will always be available to assist any future, present or past students regarding their loans, payment and or deferment/forbearance concerns.

 Along with the notifications, a representative from the school will also maintain contact with the student(s) to see if they have any questions or concerns regarding their loan servicer, payment or payment schedule.

 Because we are fairly new in administering Title IV aid, our staff have dedicated a couple hours per month to reach out to our past students regarding their upcoming payments.

 Type of students targeted, to maintain our default rate.